IB Bridge / TWS Bridge

 - If the name contains neither a slash nor a hyphen, is it assumed a stock or ETF in USD.
 SMART routing with primary exchange ISLAND is used.
 These parameters supposedly work for all US stocks and ETFs.

 A example file AssetsIB.csv with currencies, CFDs, and stocks is included; we do however not guarantee the accuracy and correctness, so use it at your own risk.

 The IB bridge supports the following additional data streams:

-- marketVol: Trade volume in historical and live data;
+- marketVol: Trade volume per minute in historical

 The IB plugin supports the brokerCommand function with the following additional commands:

 More broker commands, f.i. for market depth data or news messages, can be implemented on user request.

 - GET_POSITION (Positions for forex pairs are not supported, but for single currencies, f.i.
 "EUR").

 (1 = bid/ask, 2 = trades; for exchange-traded assets only)

 In comparison to other broker APIs, the IB API has several limitations that must be worked around in the script, and can make an IB trading script a bit more complicated: